-- If you intend to sell to a third-party buyer, your business’s intellectual property may be an important factor in driving value at US law sets timelines required to register, file, and protect your intellectual property.
-If you wait until five years or less to develop an intellectual property strategy, likely you will have forfeited many of the rights and opportunities available to grow value.
+- If you intend to sell to a third-party buyer, your business’s brand and intellectual property may be an important factor in driving value.
+US law sets timelines required to register, file, and protect your intellectual property.
+If you wait until five years or less to develop an intellectual property strategy, you may have forfeited many of the opportunities available to create brand value.

 - Owners seeking to sell their business to one or more employees need to hire, train, and groom a key employee or entire team prepared to run your business after your departure.
 Developing successor leadership may take many years.

 - Many exit tactics benefit from the “miracle of compound growth” on invested assets.
-For example, funding an income tax deductible retirement plan creates potential future income outside the business.
-If you have only a few years to implement this tactic, your results likely will be greatly diminished.
+For example, funding an income tax-deductible retirement plan creates potential future income outside the business.
+If you have only a few years to implement this tactic, your results likely will be significantly diminished.

 2. Waiting until the last five years to prepare for exit, reduces your control over many factors that influence the business’s sale price.

 Road market conditions, interest rates, capital markets, your industry’s health, and other external forces influence the availability of cash, the cost of capital, and the demand for businesses in your industry or market.
-Many economists note that these cycles can take as long as seven to ten years to complete.
+Many economists note that these cycles can take as long as ten years to complete.
 If you are restricted to exiting within a specific time frame such as five years, you may choose a time when your business’s price is lower due to external conditions.
 Your investment advisor probably has been telling you, “Don’t try to time the market,” when investing in publicly traded stocks, bonds, and mutual funds.
-But when it comes to selling your business, you must try to time the market.
-Leaving only a few years’ preparation to sell, may limit the ability to achieve the most favorable external climate.
+But when it comes to selling your business, you must carefully consider market conditions.
+Leaving only a few years’ preparations to sell may limit the ability to achieve the most favorable external climate.

 3. Limiting your exit planning preparations to the last five years is you simply cannot predict the future.